ziyadss/CMPN201-JetFighter/README.md

 	Shield -> after collision check for shield before live--

-	Speed up -> multiply speed by const is powerup is on
+	Speed up -> multiply speed by const if powerup is on

 	Dizzy -> check if reverse inside move jets